Geography¶

 Within the IATI activity standard there are three ways to describe the geography of an iati-activity:

-- recipient-region- geopolitical region (above the country level) that will benefit from the- iati-activity.
+recipient-country- the country that will benefit from theiati-activity.recipient-region- geopolitical region (above the country level) that will benefit from theiati-activity.location- a geographical location of theiati-activity.

 In addition, the following can also be utilised:

-- activity-scope- to classify the geographic coverage of the the- iati-activity.
+activity-scope- to classify the geographic coverage of the theiati-activity.

 Considerations¶